balc3r/RPi-5-NVMe-LVM-Migrator-/README.md

 # 🚀 RPi 5 NVMe LVM Migrator

-**Automated script to migrate Raspberry Pi OS (Bookworm) from an SD Card to an NVMe SSD with full Logical Volume Manager (LVM) support.**
+**Automated script to migrate Raspberry Pi OS (Bookworm/Trixie) from an SD Card to an NVMe SSD with full Logical Volume Manager (LVM) support.**

 ## 📖 Overview